nunet/device-management-service/types/README.md

 ##### `proposed` Network types and methods

-This section contains the proposed data models and methods related to network functionality.
+This section contains the proposed data types and methods related to network functionality.

-- `NetworkSpec`
+- `types.NetworkSpec`
 ```
 // NetworkSpec is a stub.
 Please expand based on requirements.
 type NetworkSpec struct {
 }
 ```

-- `NetConfig`
+- `types.NetConfig`
 ```
 // NetConfig is a stub.
 Please expand it or completely change it based on requirements.
 type NetConfig struct {